 This truncation scheme provides a seamless approach of refining the heart/torso projection and the volume conductor (by high-order FEM) while preserving the epicardial resolution (by truncation).
 As the truncation is conducted in a hierarchical polynomial space, it keeps the smoothness of the solution and avoids aspect-ratio problems that obstruct spatial refinement methods.
-We found third-order FEM was sufficient for the inverse ECG problem.
+Our experiments indicated thirdorder FEM was sufficient for the inverse ECG problem.